-For students attending the course Introduction to Brain Imaging in Neuroscience: With a Focus on MRI, PET, EEG and MEG Methods, 7.5 credits course code 2QA313
+For students attending the course Introduction to Brain Imaging in Neuroscience: With a Focus on MRI, PET, EEG and MEG Methods, 7.5 credits - free standing course course code 2QA313

 Through the course, you get an understanding of the methods used for measuring the function and structure of the human brain in neuroscience.
 The focus is on the methods magnetic resonance imaging (structural and functional MRI), positron emission tomography (PET), electroencephalography (EEG) and magnetoencephalography (MEG).

 The course is aimed at those who want to understand how different brain imaging techniques work and how they can be used to determine the structure and function of the human brain.
 The course is especially suitable if you want to use brain imaging techniques in neuroscientific research, medical technology development, or clinical work.